samplics-org/samplics/docs/source/index.rst

 * Replication-based estimation i.e. Boostrap, BRR, and Jackknife
 * Regression-based e.g. generalized regression (GREG)

-**Small Area Estimation (SAE).** When the sample size is not large enough to produce reliable / stable domain level estimates, SAE techniques can be used to modelled the output variable of interest to produce domain level estimaetes.
+**Small Area Estimation (SAE).** When the sample size is not large enough to produce reliable / stable domain level estimates, SAE techniques can be used to model the output variable of interest to produce domain level estimates.

 Documentation
 #############